 I turned to the parents in my Happy Hooligans Facebook Community for their best ways to deal with siblings who fight constantly, and as always they came through.

-They shared a lot of really effective ways to drastically reduce sibling rivalry and I was amazed by how simple they were.
+They shared a lot of effective ways to drastically reduce sibling rivalry and I was amazed by how simple their solutions were.

 Many of the same tips were suggested time after time by parents from all over the world who swear by them.